raquo/Waypoint/README.md

 A **Page** represents a specific UI State that a **Route** (and therefore a **Router**) can have.
 It is typically a case class with parameters matching a given Route, such as `UserPage(userId: Int)`, or simply `LoginPage`.

 A **Pattern** is a construct that can extract a tuple of data from **URLs** and compile a URL from a tuple of data.
 For example, `root / "user" / segment[Int] / endOfSegments`.
-In Waypoint, patterns are provided by the [URL-DSL](https://github.com/sherpal/url-dsl) library.
+In Waypoint, patterns are provided by the [URL DSL](https://github.com/sherpal/url-dsl) library.

 A **Route** is a class that defines how a class of **Page**s corresponds to a **Pattern**, and how to convert between the two.
 For example, `Route.static(LoginPage, root / "login" / endOfSegments)`